preactjs/preact-www/content/en/tutorial/10-links.md

 solvable: false
 ---

-You've completed the Preact tutorial.
+You've completed the Preact tutorial, all feedback is welcome in [this discussion](https://github.com/preactjs/preact-www/discussions/815).

 Feel free to play around a bit more!